gazbert/bxbot/README.md

 - REST API for administering the bot.
 It's being developed on the [bxbot-restapi](https://github.com/gazbert/bxbot/tree/bxbot-restapi) branch.
 - [Web UI](https://github.com/gazbert/bxbot-ui) written in [Angular](https://angular.io/).
-- [Admin Router](https://github.com/gazbert/bxbot-admin-router) for sending commands and config changes to BX-bot(s) in the cloud.

 See the main project [Issue Tracker](https://github.com/gazbert/bxbot/issues) for timescales and progress.